mikasmith97/final.github.io/pages/about.md

 # Look in _includes/feature for options to easily add features to the page
 ---

-{% include feature/image.html objectid="ZuytdorpCliffs.jpg" %}
+{% include feature/image.html objectid="ZuytdorpCliffs" %}

 {% include feature/nav-menu.html sections="About the Collection;About the About Page" %}